ntutic/json_scrapy/docs/topics/request-response.rst

     .. attribute:: TextResponse.selector

-        A :class:`~scrapy.Selector` instance using the response as target.
+        A :class:`~jscrapy.Selector` instance using the response as target.
 The selector is lazily instantiated on first access.

     .. autoattribute:: TextResponse.attributes